 The assessments are also guided by the district's sustainability plan.

-We are currently in Phase 3.
-Based on feedback and new information found during Phase 2, architects will work with district staff to refine their plans to include phasing, or a suggested order of projects (for instance, removing portables, relocating parking and then erecting a new classroom building).
-They will also get estimates of costs for each item in a proposed construction phase.
+Phase 3: Based on feedback and new information found during Phase 2, architects worked with district staff to refine their plans to include phasing, or a suggested order of projects (for instance, removing portables, relocating parking and then erecting a new classroom building).
+They also estimated costs for each possible project.

-Phase 5: After ensuring alignment with educator and community input, district staff would work with the Facility District Advisory Committees to make project recommendations to the Board of Education, which would allocate Measure SMS funding and approve projects to move forward.
+Phase 5: After ensuring alignment with educators and community input, district staff is working with the Santa Monica Facility District Advisory Committee to make project recommendations to the Board of Education, which would allocate Measure SMS funding and approve projects to move forward.

-Design would begin in January 2021 with construction scheduled to begin in 2022 and 2023 depending on the complexity and ability to schedule the project.
+Design would likely begin in January 2021 with construction scheduled to begin in 2022 and 2023 depending on the complexity, movement of the project through the Division of State Architects and ability to schedule the project.